flemingt/project-helena/README.md

 ![image](https://github.com/flemingt/project-helena/blob/main/3D%20Printing%20files/3DP%20key.png?raw=true)

 All the 3D printed parts use standard PLA, 50% infill.
 Some of the shapes area a bit tricky, but I've successfully printed everything with some thought on orientation and supports in the slicer.

+Scorpio_NY on the Atariage forums has created 3D printable plates which will stiffen up the keyboard PCB and allow more accurate mounting on the switches.
+See the "Plate Files" directory.
+To accomodate the plates he's also developed new stabilizer files (in the "Final Stab Files" directory) and support brackets (in the "Final Support Bracket Files" directory).